jhunkeler/astroconda/source/compat.rst

 Drizzlepac
 ----------

-These deprecation warnings have been fixed in "dev" but still affect the "public" distribution:
+These deprecation warnings have been fixed in `drizzlepac` 2.1.8, which is now available in AstroConda:

 * https://github.com/spacetelescope/drizzlepac/issues/14
 * https://github.com/spacetelescope/drizzlepac/issues/15